VBOC: Learning the Viability Boundary of a Robot Manipulator using Optimal Control: Results

 \subsection{Tests on a 2D system}

 The tested system is a simple pendulum, a model with a single swinging link connected to a fixed base through a revolute joint.
 The system has a 2-dimensional (2D) state space $x = [ q \; \dot{q} ]^\T$ and a 1-dimensional (1D) control input $u$.
+The joint positions, velocities and input constraints are in the form~\eqref{eq:manipulator_constraints} and are set to $\pi \pm \pi/4$ rad, $\pm 10$ rad/s, and $\pm 3$ Nm, respectively.
 With a 2D system, the computation of $\Vs$ is actually simpler than explained in Algorithm \ref{alg:vboc} since its boundary does not require sampling to be explored.
-In this case indeed, it is sufficient to generate two trajectories with initial positions fixed at the two extremes $q^{min} / q^{max}$.
-The used NN had $100$ neurons in the hidden layer.
-The algorithm converged in $20\,$s and the resulting $\Vs$ approximation and the training data are shown in Fig.~\ref{fig:1p}.
+It is sufficient to generate two trajectories with initial positions fixed at the two extremes $q^{min} / q^{max}$.
+The used NN has $100$ neurons in the hidden layer.
+The algorithm converged in $13\,$s and the resulting $\Vs$ approximation and the training data are shown in Fig.~\ref{fig:1p}.

 To highlight the improvement with respect to the other state-of-the-art approaches, we compare the computational time and RMSE obtained using the same solver and NN complexity.
-AL has been executed on a grid with $100^2$ samples, and we have used the same number of samples for HJR.
+AL and HJR have been executed on a grid with $100^2$ samples.
 Table~\ref{table:1prmse} shows the results.
-VBOC was faster and more accurate because the other approaches, having to sample the state space and train the NN multiple times due to their iterative structure, required more time to obtain good approximations.
-HJR performed worse than the others because, at each iteration, it relies on the NN trained at the previous iteration; this leads to an accumulation of the approximation error of the NN.
+VBOC results to be faster and more accurate because the other approaches, having to sample the state space and train the NN multiple times due to their iterative structure, require more time to obtain good approximations.
+HJR performed worse than the others because, at each iteration, it relies on the NN trained at the previous iteration; this leads to an accumulation of the approximation error.